 Learn more about Fontana’s painting The Holy Family with Saint Catherine of Alexandria: Los Angeles County Museum of Art (LACMA)

-Recent exhibitions featuring Lavinia Fontana:
+Recent and upcoming exhibitions featuring Lavinia Fontana:

 In celebration of its 200th anniversary, Madrid’s Prado museum put on an exhibition of works by two Renaissance women artists, Lavinia Fontana